Toni Sailer: After racing

 Sailer's business interests included ski clothing and equipment, including the first successful fiberglass skis, made in Montreal, Quebec, Canada.
 In 1957–71, he appeared in a handful of movies, most of them shallow comedies at least partly set in alpine regions, with Sailer showing off his talent.
 In 1972–76, he was chief trainer and technical director of the Austrian Skiing Association (ÖSV).
 During the 1960s and 1970s, he ran a summer ski camp at Whistler in western Canada.
 Occasionally, as late as 2003 he was noted for appearing in a number of TV episodes or made for TV movies.
 He also sang professionally for a time, making 18 record albums.

 Sailer, although not associated with any political party, announced in January 2004 that he would run for Mayor of Kitzbühel.
 A few weeks later he withdrew his candidature, saying he had only now realized that being mayor was a full-time job.
 In 2006 he announced his retirement as chief of race of the Hahnenkamm Race, a position which he had occupied for 20 years.

 Honors

 Sailer was named Austrian Sportspersonality of the year in 1956, 1957, and 1958, and "Austrian Sportspersonality of the Century" in 1999.
 On 16 September 1958, he was featured on the cover of Bravo magazine.

-For his contribution to the Olympic Movement, the International Olympic Committee awarded him the Olympic Order in 1985.
+For his contribution to the Olympic Movement, the International Olympic Committee awarded him the Bronze Olympic Order in 1982.